sixthsurge/photon/README.md

 ## community

-For questions, suggestions and news regarding this shader pack, head to my channel `#photon-sixthsurge` in the [shaderLABS discord server](https://discord.gg/RpzWN9S).
+For questions, suggestions and news regarding this shader pack, head to my [discord server](https://discord.gg/ngEW66HScd)